 How much pension you build up in the LGPS is based on your pay.
 The pension you build up each year is added to your pension account.
 If you joined the LGPS before 1 April 2014, you have membership in the final salary scheme.
 Your final salary benefits are worked out differently.

 How pension accounts work and what happens if you leave the LGPS before you take your pension.

 1/49th of your pensionable pay is put into your pension account every year.
 Assumed pensionable pay is used if your pay has been reduced for certain reasons.
-At the end of each year, your pension account is adjusted in line with the cost of living.
+The balance in your pension account at the end of each year is adjusted in the following April in line with the cost of living.
 If you have more than one job you will have a separate pension account for each employment.